 If there is a natural section within your plant then it should come apart fairly easily.
 However, if your plant comes out of just one central rhizome then you will have to slice it in two to propagate a cutlet.

 Place in water

 Pot the main mother Watermelon Peperomia plant back into its original pot and decide whether you want to place the offshoot in water first or straight into potting mix.
-This depends on the size of the cutting and the maturity of the root system.
 If the offshoot has quite mature roots then it will be totally fine growing in potting mix already.
 However, if you feel the roots need to grow a little more then we recommend placing them into water as a middle step.

 Refresh the water often